 Dean, Mason Gross School of the Arts

-Our EDI committee is composed of faculty, staff, and students from across the school.
-This group works closely with the dean, department chairs, and with other members of the administration to articulate specific goals around equity, diversity, and inclusion and to help ensure accountability.
-The committee is also guided by the work of similar groups that exist within the departments and among the student body.
-Together, we hope to deepen a culture at Mason Gross that is inclusive and welcoming and that does not tolerate harassment or discrimination of any kind.
+Our EDI committee is made up of faculty, staff, and students from across the school.
+This group collaborates with the dean, department chairs, and other members of the administration to articulate specific goals around equity, diversity, and inclusion and to help ensure accountability.
+The committee is also guided by the work of similar groups within the school’s five departments and throughout the student body.
+Together, we hope to deepen an inclusive and welcoming culture at Mason Gross, one that refuses to tolerate harassment or discrimination of any kind.

 University Centers and Initiatives